MvKorveen/Airbnb_project_Udacity/README.md

 - Do a word analysis on descriptions.
 What words are associated with a higher demand?

 ## Acknowledgments
-- A large share of the modeling approach and CRISP-DM methodology is gathered from the Udacity course Data Science.
+- A large share of the modeling approach as well the CRISP-DM methodology is gathered from the Udacity course Data Science.
 - I have used the information gathered by the kaggle user Zacks Shen on the metadata for the Seattle dataset.
 This description can be found here: https://www.kaggle.com/datasets/airbnb/seattle/discussion/273456